Skip to content

 The levers in this calculation

 The inputs — Loan Principal, Interest Rate, Loan Term, Annual Property Tax, and Annual Home Insurance — do not pull with equal force.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works

-Principal and interest from standard amortization formula, taxes and insurance converted from annual to monthly, PMI and HOA added as-is.
+Principal and interest derive from the standard amortization formula, taxes and insurance convert from annual to monthly, PMI and HOA add as stated.
 Results are estimates for illustration purposes only.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".

 What this doesn't capture